-SET HANDS-ON
+SET HANDS-ON SX PERIENCE

-Focus your hands-on experiences on working with individuals with disabilities prior to applying for the RTH Program in your sophomore year (e.g.: Working with WCU's UP Porgram).
-Learn about opportunities through the student Recreational Therapy Association (RTA) and by meeting with your RT faculty.
+Focus your hands-on experiences on working with individuals with disabilities prior to applying for the RTH Program in your sophomore year.
+Learn about opportunities through the student Recreational Therapy Association (RTA) and your advisor.